fithisux/airflow-integration-testing/README.md

 2. We add the Mongo db with proper health checks and volumes
 3. We add a jupyter notebook for experimenting with Mongo
 4. Integration testing is done outside of the image
-5. The sample dag also creates documents in the collection
+5. The sample dag also creates documents in the collection, currently commented out
+6. Testcontainers execution, no need to run docker compose manually!!!

 ## Highlights